Forbu/fourier_neural_operator/README.md

 [![Generic badge](https://img.shields.io/badge/License-MIT-<COLOR>.svg)](https://shields.io/)
 ![PyPI version](https://badge.fury.io/py/fourier-neural-operator.svg)

 # Fourier Neural Operator package

-This package come from : https://github.com/zongyi-li/fourier_neural_operator
+The original code and package come from : https://github.com/zongyi-li/fourier_neural_operator (the original author of the fourier neural operator paper).

-There is some minor modification to create a "proper" python package
+We created some minor modification on the package to create a proper pip package using fourier neural operator.

-You can install it using (after having download the repô)
+You can install it using (after having download the repo)

 ```bash
 python setup.py install